Mrtly/thermostat/README.md

 <hr>

 #### The idea
-A thermostat app made with JavaScript.
+A thermostat app made with JavaScript & JQuery

 ##### Specification